zoonoo/azure-docs.ko-kr/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: Azure Media Encoder에서 Media Encoder Standard로 마이그레이션 | Microsoft Docs
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: 이 항목에서는 Azure Media Encoder에서 Media Encoder Standard Media 프로세서로 마이그레이션하는 방법에 대해 설명 합니다.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako